 - Rehabilitation: Even with preventative maintenance, muscles cramp, tear, bruise, and ache.
 Sports massage can speed healing and reduce discomfort during the rehabilitation process.
 Soft tissue techniques employed are effective in the management of both acute and chronic injuries.
 Trigger point techniques reduce the spasm and pain that occur both in the injured and “compensation” muscles.
 Cross-fibre friction techniques can help with healing by improved formation of strong and flexible repair tissue, which is vital in maintaining full pain-free range of motion during rehabilitation.
 In all cases, such massage techniques are employed in collaboration with other appropriate medical care.

+We provide sports massage at our Salford clinic as well as many other locations in the North West.
 If you would like to find out more about the benefits of Sports Massage or would like to book an appointment – Please click here to contact us as we would love to help you.